 2. Following the completion of their interview with the complainant and a review of any other preliminary information necessary to evaluate the allegations, the Investigator will prepare an initial inquiry memorandum, which will be submitted to the Associate Vice Chancellor for Civil Rights and Title IX as to whether or not the allegations set forth in the Complaint, if substantiated, would constitute a violation of the University’s Sexual Misconduct Policy, and accordingly, a violation of the Code.

 a.
 If the University Investigator’s notification indicates that such allegations, if substantiated, would not constitute a violation of University’s Sexual Misconduct Policy, the Associate Vice Chancellor for Civil Rights and Title IX, may dismiss the complaint, and that decision shall be final, barring new information.
 The Associate Vice Chancellor for Civil Rights and Title IX shall provide the complainant and respondent(s) with written notice of such dismissal.

 b.
 In the event that the Investigator’s notification indicates that the allegations set forth in the complaint, if substantiated, would constitute a violation of University policy, or if the Associate Vice Chancellor for Civil Rights and Title IX determines that the matter should be investigated, the Investigator will conduct a fact-finding investigation.
 Steps in this investigation will include, as appropriate:

 - The respondent will be provided with written notification of investigation and be made aware that a Formal Complaint has been submitted to the Office for Equity, Diversity, and Inclusion.
-The respondent will be provided with an opportunity to review the complaint at the University’s Office of Diversity and Inclusion.
+The respondent will be provided with an opportunity to review the complaint at the University’s Office for Equity, Diversity, and Inclusion.